Microsoft · PL-300

 Beyond compensation, the PL-300 signals to employers that a candidate has passed a standardized, proctored assessment set by Microsoft — the tool's creator — distinguishing it from platform certificates issued by third-party training providers.
 The certification renews annually via a free online assessment on Microsoft Learn, keeping credential holders current with evolving Power BI capabilities such as Copilot integration.
 The US Bureau of Labor Statistics projects a 34% growth in data science and analytics jobs through 2034, and Power BI proficiency with a recognized credential positions professionals favorably in that expanding market.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 956 questions.

 Explanation